Deltares/ddlpy/README.md

 To get access to the help menu, type in a terminal: ddlpy measurements --help.

-IMPORTANT: You can not run this option before running ddlpy locations, unless you already have a .csv file listing the stations and the parameters you need data from.
+IMPORTANT: You can not run this option before running ddlpy locations, unless you already have a .json file listing the stations and the parameters you need data from.